ErrorNoInternet/ok/README.md

 # ok
-This is a command that simply prints "ok" onto your screen whenever you run the "ok" command
+This is a command that simply prints "ok" onto your screen whenever you run the `ok` command
 ![Screenshot](https://raw.githubusercontent.com/ErrorNoInternet/ok/main/ok.png)

 ## Installation (Linux)